-To use FMOD in your Defold project, add a version of the Defold FMOD extension to your game.project dependencies from the list of available Releases.
-Find the version you want, copy the URL to ZIP archive of the release and add it to the project dependencies.
+To use FMOD in your Defold project, add the extension URL to your game.project dependencies from Releases.
+Copy the URL of the ZIP archive for the version you want and add it to the project dependencies

-Select Project->Fetch Libraries once you have added the version to game.project to download the version and make it available in your project.
+Select Project ▸ Fetch Libraries to download the extension and make it available in your project.

 if not fmod then